manishapatwal/DataStructures/README.md

 Data Structures

-These are Data Structures programs using C done by me during my postgrad.
+These are Data Structures programs written by me in C during my postgraduation.